JacquesSmuts/RxHelpers/README.md

 Setting Defaults
 -----

 You can set the default handling of some functions.
-The `onCreate` of your application is the most logical choice.
+Do it in the `onCreate` of your application.

 ```kotlin